atqraxiaa/Grow-a-Garden-Macro/README.md

 ## Installation

 1. Clone or download this repository.
-2. Place the `Lib` and `Assets` folders in the same directory as the script.
+2. Extract the ZIP file.
+The Lib and Assets folders will be placed in the same directory as the script.
 3. Adjust your settings in `config.ini` as needed.
 4. Run the script `Grow a Garden Macro.ahk` with AutoHotkey v2.